-Stage II colorectal cancer; shows a cross-section of the colon/rectum and a three-panel inset.
-Each panel shows the layers of the colon/rectum wall: mucosa, submucosa, muscle layers, and serosa.
+Stage II colorectal cancer; drawing shows a cross-section of the colon/rectum and a three-panel inset.
+Each panel shows the layers of the colon/rectum wall: the mucosa, submucosa, muscle layers, and serosa.
 Also shown are a blood vessel and lymph nodes.
-First panel shows stage IIA with cancer in the mucosa, submucosa, muscle layers, and serosa.
-Second panel shows stage IIB with cancer in all layers and spreading through the serosa.
-Third panel shows stage IIC with cancer spreading to nearby organs.
+The first panel shows stage IIA with cancer in the mucosa, submucosa, muscle layers, and serosa.
+The second panel shows stage IIB with cancer in all layers and spreading through the serosa to the visceral peritoneum.
+The third panel shows stage IIC with cancer in all layers and spreading through the serosa to nearby organs.

 Anatomy -- Digestive/Gastrointestinal System

 Anatomy -- Lymphatic System

 |Creator:||Terese Winslow (Illustrator)|

 |Date Created:||May 14, 2018|